HeadBodyScript/gravestone-dungeons.github.io/README.md

 ## SCRAPPED
 save arrows in scoreboard switch between arrows in quiver (dont think this is possible)
         Damage immune tags

-- [ ] tranforming arrow
-   - [ ] on a player: Turn into a frog [passive animal] for X amount of time
-   - [ ] on entity:   Turn entity into a frog [passive animal] for X amount of time

 * Buy/unlock ultimate abilities per class
 * Change some classes to mini classes